aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

-Gets or sets a value indicating whether the chart displays a data table.
+a value indicating whether the chart displays a data table.

 **Returns:**
 boolean